 The Bose QuietComfort 35 II have been around for a few years, so why would anyone consider buying them today?
 Well, this old dog has plenty of new tricks, thanks to countless firmware updates, and a pleasing design.
 If you value comfort above all else, these may be the best headphones you can get.
 Let’s see how they hold up, especially compared to newer models like the Bose Noise Cancelling Headphones 700.

-Update, February 2, 2021: This review was updated to the Apple AirPods Max.
+Update, October 17, 2021: This review was updated to address the Bose QuietComfort 45 as an alternative.

 Who should get the Bose QC 35 II?